Angeloffy/BlizzardWarcraftAPI/docs/completed.md

 - Character Media API
   - Character Media Summary: Returns a summary of the media assets available for a character (such as an avatar render).

+- Character Professions
+  - Character Professions Summary: Returns a summary of professions for a character.